-- 9.5.
+9.5.
 Arrangements for the coordination of maintenance activities with other groups in the reactor facility are important and should be specified in writing.
-It should usually be the responsibility of the maintenance supervisor to coordinate maintenance with all other groups (see paras 6.8-6.11), such as the operation group, the radiation protection group, experimenters and contractors.
-See also para.-9.1-(g) on the need for effective coordination for management of the interface between safety and nuclear security in work planning and implementation. - 9.6.
+It should usually be the responsibility of the maintenance supervisor to coordinate maintenance with all other groups (see paras 6.8-6.11), such as the operations group, the radiation protection group, experimenters and contractors.
+See also para.
+9.1(g) on the need for effective coordination for management of the interface between safety and nuclear security in work planning and implementation.

+9.6.
 During the execution of major maintenance, the reactor manager and the shift supervisor should be kept informed of the progress of work.

-CONTRACTORS AT RESEARCH REACTORS
+MAINTENANCE, PERIODIC TESTING AND INSPECTION PERFORMED BY CONTRACTORS AT RESEARCH REACTORS

-- 9.7.
-Administrative control should be established to supervise maintenance, periodic testing and inspection performed by contractors.
-A record should be maintained of contractcontractor personnel engaged in performing maintenance, periodic testing and inspection.
-This record should include information on the type and duration of the work, the identities of the workers and the radiation doses received. - 9.8.
+9.7.
+Administrative controls should be established to supervise maintenance, periodic testing and inspection performed by contractors.
+A record should be maintained of contractor personnel engaged in performing maintenance, periodic testing and inspection.
+This record should include information on the type and duration of the work, the identities of the workers and the radiation doses received.

+9.8.
 The maintenance, periodic testing and inspection work performed by contractors at the research reactor should be verified as being done in accordance with written procedures and the management system of the operating organization.
 This verification may be done by a member of the operating organization designated to supervise the contractor.

-10.MAINTENANCE FACILITIES AT RESEARCH REACTORS
+10. MAINTENANCE FACILITIES AT RESEARCH REACTORS